vmware-archive/concourse-branch-manager/README.md

   plan:
   - get: concourse-branch-manager
     params: {depth: 1}
-  - get: branch-manager-trigger
     trigger: true
+  - get: git-branches
+    resource: myrepo-git-branches
+    trigger: true
-  - get: managed-repo
+  - get: template-repo
-    resource: managed-repo-myrepo
+    resource: mytemplaterepo
     params: {depth: 1}
+    trigger: true
   - task: manage-branches
     file: concourse-branch-manager/tasks/manage-branches.yml
     config:
       params:
-        BRANCH_REGEXP: .* # Optional, replace with a regular expression matching the branches you wish to build
-        BRANCH_RESOURCE_TEMPLATE: managed-repo/examples/templates/my-repo-branch-resource-template.yml.erb
+        BRANCH_RESOURCE_TEMPLATE: template-repo/examples/templates/my-repo-branch-resource-template.yml.erb
-        BRANCH_JOB_TEMPLATE: managed-repo/examples/templates/my-repo-branch-job-template.yml.erb
+        BRANCH_JOB_TEMPLATE: template-repo/examples/templates/my-repo-branch-job-template.yml.erb
-        MAX_BRANCHES: 20 # Optional, the maximum number of branches to process
         CONCOURSE_URL: {{CONCOURSE_URL}}
         CONCOURSE_USERNAME: {{CONCOURSE_USERNAME}}
         CONCOURSE_PASSWORD: {{CONCOURSE_PASSWORD}}
 ```

-Replace the `resource` entry under the `get: managed-repo` with the name of the `managed-repo-*`
-resource you created above.
+Replace the `resource` entries with the ones you created above.
+Replace `resource: myrepo-git-branches`
+with the name of your `git-branches` resource, and replace `resource: mytemplaterepo`
+with the name of your `git` resource containing your templates.
+These may both
+point to the same git repo, but they don't have to.

 You may specify the `CONCOURSE_*` params directly in your pipeline YAML file, but
 since they are sensitive credentials, you should handle them via Concourse's
 support for [template variables](http://concourse.ci/fly-cli.html#parameters).

-The `BRANCH_REGEXP` parameter will be used to select the branches you wish to
-automatically process.
-Only branches with names matching the regular expression will have
-a corresponding resource and job created for them.
-This parameter is optional,
-if omitted it will default to `.*`, which will match all existing branches,
-and cause a resource and job to be created for every existing branch.

-The `MAX_BRANCHES` parameter defines the maximum number of branches to process.
-If there
-are more than this number of branches matched by the regular expression, it will fail.
-You
-can either increase the number of branches to process, or specify a more restrictive
-regular expression.

 The `BRANCH_RESOURCE_TEMPLATE` and `BRANCH_JOB_TEMPLATE` parameters are paths
 to ERB templates which will be used to dynamically generate a resource and